PDXostc/reliable_multicast/README.md

 3. Sends a single packet (in a single multicast packet)
 4. Exits

+Window 1:

     ./rmc_test -c 1

 Start subscriber that:

-1. Waits for an announce packet from a publisher.
+1. Waits for an announce packet from a publisher
 2. Connects to publisher and sets up subscribtion
-3. Reveives however many packets that the publisher has to send.
+3. Reveives however many packets that the publisher has to send
-4. Validates all packets.
+4. Validates all packets
-5. Extits.
+5. Extits

+Window 2:

     ./rmc_test -S

 ## Send a million signals between one publisher and one subscriber